-Draft call for action
+Draft Call for Action

-This draft call for action has been prepared by representatives of Governments, international organizations and private sector enterprises involved in e-commerce.
-It outlines a new global initiative called Aid for eTrade that aims to unlock the potential of e-commerce in developing countries.
-Written comments on the draft call for action are welcome and should be sent to ict4d@unctad.org by 10 April 2016.
-A public consultation meeting will be held in the Palais des Nations, in Geneva, Switzerland, on 21 April 2016 (see unctad.org/e-week2016).
+This Call for Action has been prepared by representatives of governments, international organizations and private sector enterprises involved in e-commerce.
+It outlines a new Global Initiative entitled Aid for eTrade that aims to unlock the potential of e-commerce in developing countries.
+Written comments on this Call for Action are welcome and should be sent to ict4d@unctad.org until 10 April 2016.
+A public consultation meeting will be organized In the Palais des Nations in Geneva on 21 April 2016 (see unctad.org/e-week2016).